louis-young/louisyoung.co.uk/README.md

-# Personal Blog
+# Blog

-A statically generated personal blog website built with Gatsby.
+A statically generated personal blog website - built with Gatsby.

 ![Personal Blog](documentation/personal-blog.jpg)

 ## Description

-This is a Gatsby application for my own personal blog.
-It is statically generated using Gatsby and uses posts written in markdown (MDX).
+A personal blog website - built with Gatsby consuming articles written in markdown (MDX).

 ## Motivation

-I built this application to allow myself to create and manage blog posts effortlessly, without having to deal with static HTML or integrating a content management system solely to manage blog posts.
+This project enables to me write and pulbish articles about software development and learn a few (_a lot of_) things along the way.

 ## Technologies